InnovateUKGitHub/infrastructure/ansible/README.md

 ### IPA

-The `lite-platforms.yaml` playbook will also install IPA server in a master - replica configuration.
+The `lite-ipaserver.yaml` playbook will also install IPA server in a master - replica configuration.
 The build will ask for two passwords, and these are used to set the passwords for the build, so generate a password or two and jot them down.

+`$ ansible-playbook -i hosts/lite -u cloud-user lite-ipaserver.yaml`

 ### OpenShift
 In order to build the OpenShift cluster environments, it is necessary to check